 - Study Abroad programs in virtually any area may fill credits towards the 120 required for graduation.

-- The Study Abroad program in Barbados, which is supported form within the VCU Department of History, offers six upper-division credits which may be distributed between HIST, AFAM, ENGL, ANTH, and POLI.
+- The Study Abroad program in Barbados, which is supported from within the VCU Department of History, offers six upper-division credits which may be distributed between HIST, AFAM, ENGL, ANTH, and POLI.

 Students who are interested in Study Abroad programs should visit VCU's Global Education Office to explore program options.
 History majors who are interested in Study Abroad are encouraged to visit History’s advisor, Jared Johnson, to be certain of how any such credits would apply to their particular goals and needs.

 Barbados: Atlantic History and Culture Summer Study Abroad